-The increase in expenses is predominantly the result of higher acquisition costs due to the additional business volume of the net quota share agreements with Jefferson and Liverpool Victoria.
-This increase was mitigated by lower profit commissions of a large stop loss treaty in comparison to prior year.
+The increase in expenses is predominantly the result of higher acquisition costs due to the additional business volume of the net quota share agreement with Jefferson Insurance Company.
+A further driver were higher profit commissions of a large stop loss treaty in comparison to prior year.